artemkv/artemkv.github.io/natural_language_processing.md

 - Instead of using words as inputs, you can split words into subwords: "company" → "com" + "pa" + "ny", and find vector representations for those
 - This dramatically reduces the vocabulary size

+### Retrofitting

+- _My note: this addresses my concerns about "trying to learn language in the vacuum"_
+- The idea of **retrofitting** is to take word vectors that are based purely on distributional similarity and improve them with the all the additional meaning
+- For example, you can use your vector representation to train the sentiment analysis classifier, then enrich the vector representations with the output of the classifier
+- "Retrofitting Word Vectors to Semantic Lexicons" paper proposes enriching vector representations using some existing graphs of semantic knowledge (e.g. WordNet)
+- The objective used in this paper has 2 parts: the first one drives the resulting vectors to be similar to the original ones, the second one drives the resulting vectors to be similar to the neighboring words in the graph
+- Since retrofitting is post-processing, it can be applied again when more semantic information becomes available

 ## Word Window Classification